s1gnalCha0s/s1gnalCha0s.github.io/_posts/2018-03-08-Stored-XSS-and-SSRF-Google.markdown

 Short video showing how this worked before it was fixed.
 Allows stored XSS in the context of www.google.com using DSPL:
 <p><iframe src="https://player.vimeo.com/video/258923005" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></p>

 Dataset Publishing Language also has functionality to allow data to be retrieved from [remote HTTP or FTP sources](https://developers.google.com/public-data/docs/cookbook#remote_data).
-This functionality allowed SSRF (server-side request forgery) to access localhost service resources (potentially also allows access to internal, non internet accessible systems/devices). eg.,
+This functionality allowed SSRF (server-side request forgery) to access localhost service resources (potentially also allows access to internal, non internet accessible systems/devices).

 eg., contents of poc.dspl/dataset.xml
 {% highlight xml %}